marka2g/marksmarkdown/priv/notes/elevator-pitch.md

 ## The Quest for [A Second Brain](https://www.buildingasecondbrain.com)

 If you're like me, one of your most sinister yet silent adversaries is, ...**`future` `self`**.
-Albeit pleasurable, spending a significant amount of time on leveling up software engineering skills comes at a cost.
-I've always longed to effectively summarize and centralize the notes taken along the way.
-This app is intended to materialize and prime my collection of learned insights for rapid fire recollection by **`future` `self`**.
+Albeit pleasurable, spending a significant amount of time to level-up software engineering skills comes at a heavy cost.
+I've always struggled to centralize my software related notes in order to rinse and repeat a particular concept.

-Ultimately, I desire to have a second brain that has excellent backlinking capabilities.
-I love tools like [obsidian](https://obsidian.md) and have recently discovered [mem.ai](https://get.mem.ai), However, I would put these type of note taking apps in the personal category.
-Even with plugins, there are still some gaps with Obsidian that I won't go into.
-Sometimes, I just want to highlight and share code examples where I could quickly rinse and repeat a particular concept.
+Like most of us, I desire to build a second brain with excellent back-linking capabilities.
+I love tools like [Obsidian](https://obsidian.md) and have recently discovered [Mem.ai](https://get.mem.ai), however, these type of note taking apps either feel more like personal tools or lack the organizational &/or presentational features I'm looking for.
+Even with plugins, feature gaps with these tools currently keep my software notes and highlights a bit too localized for my tastes.
+This static site is intended to materialize and prime my collection of learned insights for rapid fire recollection by **`future` `self`**.

 >_**DISCLAIMER** - Feel free to use or copy at will.
 However, I do not claim any responsibility regarding the completeness of the examples contained as this app's purpose is solely for **self learning**.
 Often, you will see impartial explanations because the example has been cherry-picked to note an area or concept that requires highlighting.
 Use the code at your own risk; always test and check what you copy.
 Thanks!_